4parsnips, peeled and chopped into roughly even sized chunks

 1litreof vegetable stock

-A small bunch of fresh thyme, or 1 tsp dried thyme
+A small bunch of fresh thyme, or 1 teaspoon dried thyme

 Juice of half a lemon